gauravsh0812/image2mathml_data_creation/README.md

 7) run `python run.py reformatting` to create dataset: omml_nK/olatex_nK for opennmt and im2data for odata.
 7a) copy opennmt/images_processed to odata/im2data manually (if needed, else the opennmt path can be used as src).
 8) get distribution of olatex-100K, and omml-100K.
+Run `python get_length_dist odata`

 Final structure of the datasets should look like: datasets